Farmaan02/CivicSense/PR_FIXES_DESCRIPTION.md

-# Full End-to-End Fix and Hardening Pass for CivicSense
+# Full End-to-End Fix and Hardening Pass for CivicPulse

 ## Summary

-This PR implements a comprehensive fix and hardening pass for the CivicSense Next.js application to ensure stability, predictability, and deployability with zero runtime errors.
+This PR implements a comprehensive fix and hardening pass for the CivicPulse Next.js application to ensure stability, predictability, and deployability with zero runtime errors.
 All changes are internal fixes and improvements without any breaking feature changes.

 ## Key Fixes and Improvements